britannic/blacklist/README.md

 ### **How do I exclude or include a host or a domain?**

-* Use these commands to include or exclude blacklisted entries:
+* Use these example commands to include or exclude blacklisted entries:

 ```bash
 configure